cowlicks/privacypossum/README.md

 ## browser fingerprinting

 Sites can inspect aspects of your browser itself to determine its uniqueness, and therefore track you.
-This tracking technique widely used.
+This tracking technique is widely used.

 Privacy Badger's fingerprinting blocking has a large deficiency, when fingerprinting is detected, the *origin* is marked as tracking (not the URL).
 So everything from that origin is blocked in a 3rd party context.
 This is a problem because it can lead you to block everything from a cdn.
 To get around this, Privacy Badger adds CDN's to the "cookieblock list".
 This prevents cookies from being sent to origin's on the list.
 However, it then *prevents* fingerprinting scripts from being blocked, thus allowing fingerprinting.